-An assessment is an examination of a system’s infrastructure and operating practices to identify potential pathways for contamination.
+An assessment is a review of a system’s infrastructure and operating practices to identify potential pathways for contamination.
 Assessments are required after a system has exceeded certain Treatment Technique (TT) triggers.

 - Why Must an Assessment be Done and Who Can Do It?
 [DOC]